Otis Thorpe: Houston Rockets

 While with the Rockets, Thorpe made an All-Star appearance in 1992.
 Thorpe played in 542 consecutive games between 1986 and 1992 and, at one time, held the longest streak of consecutive games played in the NBA.

 On December 7, 1993, Thorpe scored a career-high 40 points in a win over the Charlotte Hornets.
 That season, Thorpe was an integral part of the Houston Rockets' trip to the 1994 NBA Finals and subsequent first NBA Championship.

 46 games through the next season, the Rockets realized that they were struggling and needed a change.
 The team sent Thorpe to the Portland Trail Blazers in a deal for Clyde Drexler and Tracy Murray.
 He holds the Rockets' all-time record for the highest field goal accuracy (55.9%).

 Portland Trail Blazers

 Thorpe would only play 34 games for the Blazers before moving on to occupy the starting front court for the Detroit Pistons (who acquired him in a package for Randolph Childress and Bill Curley) for the next two years.

 Vancouver Grizzlies

-Before the start of the 1997–98 season, the Pistons dealt Thorpe to the Vancouver Grizzlies for a conditional first-round draft pick which eventually conveyed to the Pistons as the second pick in the 2003 draft, Darko Miličić.
+Before the start of the 1997–98 season, the Pistons dealt Thorpe to the Vancouver Grizzlies for a conditional first-round draft pick which eventually conveyed to the Pistons as the second pick in the 2003 draft, which became Darko Miličić.

 Thorpe would play 47 games with the Grizzlies before returning to the Kings in a trade that sent Bobby Hurley and Michael Smith to Vancouver.
 (Chris Robinson was also traded to the Kings as part of the deal.)